 Georgia can claim a proud legacy of support for colleges and universities.
 The state chartered the country's first public university in 1785 at the University of Georgia, and about two centuries later it launched the most ambitious merit-based aid program in the United States.
-Expression of the States of the
+62 Yet too many promising Georgians struggle to access education beyond high school due to high costs and gaps in the state's financial aid strategy.